Where are you in the 4 stages of alcoholism?

 1. Early Stages of Alcoholism

 The first of the four stages of alcoholism looks quite a bit like casual drinking.
 In fact, you may be in this stage, be entirely functional and not even realize it.

-People in this stage are not always drinking every day.
+People at this stage are not always drinking every day.
 Often, though, they do use alcohol to destress and deal with emotional problems.
 Unless someone tells you why they are drinking, it can be difficult to know they are in this stage.

 If you are in this stage yourself, you may want to discuss your problems with someone else.
 Expressing what you feel could curb your desire to drink.